 - Postsecondary Education

 - Jobs and Employment

 Course work, specially designed instruction and extra-curricular activities are selected to help each student achieve his/her goals.

 Life Education for Adult Futures (LEAF) Program

-Beginning in Fall 2021, this program is for 18-21-year-old adults with disabilities to develop, expand and apply the skills necessary for gaining independence and/or employment within the community.
+This 2021-22 school year, the LEAF program began for 18-21-year-old adults with disabilities to develop, expand and apply the skills necessary for gaining independence and/or employment within the community.

 LEAF Program - What to Know!